 Big Questions is a particular debate format designed to promote discussion surrounding the complexities of science and philosophy.
 The goal of this event style is to encourage students to engage in life discussion that may not align with their previously held beliefs.
 These debates seek to help students advance their knowledge, comfort, and interest in learning more about the subject matter.
-Students debating the Big Questions format have a choice to compete individually or with a partner, leaving room for two-on-one debates depending on how the students choose to compete.
+Students debating the Big Questions format have a choice to compete individually or with a partner, leaving room for two-onone debates depending on how the students choose to compete.
 Big Questions resolutions often present students with more abstract concepts than other debate styles.

-Previous Big Questions topics include:
+Previous examples of Big Questions topics include:

-- 2019-2020 Objective morality exists. - 2018-2019 Humans are primarily driven by self- interest. - 2017-2018 Humans are fundamentally different from all other animals. - 2016-2017 Science leaves no room for free will.
+- Objective morality exists. - Belief in the supernatural is incompatible with belief in science. - Humans are primarily driven by self- interest. - Humans are fundamentally different from all other animals. - Science leaves no room for free will.